isc-projects/kea/doc/sphinx/arm/classify.rst

 .. note::

-   The debug logging may be quite verbose if there are a number of expressions to evaluate; that is intended as an aid in helping create and debug expressions.
-Administrators should plan to disable debug logging when the expressions are working correctly.
+   The debug logging may be quite verbose if there are multiple expressions to evaluate; that is intended as an aid in helping create and debug expressions.
+Administrators should plan to disable debug logging when expressions are working correctly.
 Users may also wish to include only one set of expressions at a time in the configuration file while debugging them, to limit the log statements.
 For example, when adding a new set of expressions, an administrator